Feature Plant Pots

 Let it spill.
 Tall pots benefit from a creeper plant crawling down the pot to break up the expanse of pot beneath the main plant or plants.
 Just make sure the creeper isn’t one that will strangle any other plants in your pot.

-Some examples of what to plant in outdoor pots in Sydney:
+Some examples of what to plant in outdoor pots:

 • Dwarf fruit trees or citrus trees.
 You can have one single tree as a feature or plant trees in several large garden urns and transform your courtyard into a miniature orchard.